PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/access-tokens.md

       {
     "_claim_sources": {
       "src1": {
-          "endpoint":"[Graph Url to get this user's group membership from]" }
+          "endpoint":"[Url to get this user's group membership from]" }
          }
        }